-He is the General Manager, Planning Department of Asia Pacific Division, SMBC Singapore Branch, heading Planning, Finance, Human Resource and Information Technology functions of Asia Pacific Division.
-He has over 23 years of experience in the banking industry focusing mainly on the planning and corporate banking.
+He is Executive Officer and General Manager, Strategic Planning Department and Governance Planning Department of Asia Pacific Division, SMBC Singapore Branch, heading Planning, Finance, Human Resource and Information Technology functions of Asia Pacific Division.
+He has over 28 years of experience in the banking industry focusing mainly on the planning and corporate banking.